HomeAutoUser/Strava/README.md

 ## Used branching model
 * Master branch: Development version (https://github.com/HomeAutoUser/Strava)

+## Prerequisite for use
+You have to get a token in your StravaAccount under Settings -> My API.

 ## How to install
 The Perl modules can be loaded directly into your FHEM installation: